maromocs/safegate2.0/README.md

 - Development of a user-friendly dashboard interface
 - Enhanced security monitoring and threat detection capabilities
 - Integration with external security tools and services
+- Expansion of signature rules to detect more attack patterns
+- Real-time alerting for security incidents

 ## Contributing